codership/documentation/galeracluster/source/startingcluster.rst

    # galera_new_cluster

-.. note:: **Warning**: Use the ``--wsrep-new-cluster`` argument only when initializing the Primary Component.
+.. warning:: Use the ``--wsrep-new-cluster`` argument only when initializing the Primary Component.
 Don't use it to connect a new node to an existing cluster.

 Once the first node starts the database server, verify that the cluster has started, albeit a one-node cluster, by checking :ref:`wsrep_cluster_size <wsrep_cluster_size>`.
 With the database client, execute the following SQL statement: